embeddedgo/patch/readme.md

 #### How to install a patch

-1. Download selected patch or the whole repository:
+1. Download the patch that matches your version of Go or the entire repository:

 ```
 git clone https://github.com/embeddedgo/patch